 Offering & Communion

-After giving our tithes and offerings, we participate in communion.
-The communion liturgy is all typed out in the bulletin so you can follow along.
-Our church has open communion, which means you’re welcome to take communion with us if you believe in Jesus Christ and have been baptized.
-You don’t have to be a member of the Episcopal church.
+After giving our tithes and offerings, we participate in Holy Communion.
+The liturgy is all typed out in the bulletin so you can follow along.
+Instructions for Holy Communion are in the bulletin.

-If you are seeking God but don’t know if you should take communion, please come talk with us before or after the service!
-We would love to share with you more about Jesus and why communion is such an important part of our spiritual journey.
+If you are seeking God and would like to understand more about Holy Communion, please come talk with us before or after the service!
+We would love to share with you more about Jesus and why Holy Communion is such an important part of our spiritual journey.
 There are brochures in the pew rack which explain more about how we celebrate Holy Communion.

 We finish the Holy Communion service by giving thanks to God, reading a prayer together.
 The priest says a closing blessing over the congregation and dismisses us.
-The service closes with a hymn.
-The priest and others serving at the altar will walk to the back of church during this recessional hymn.
+The service closes with a final hymn.
+The priest and others serving at the altar will walk to the back of church during this hymn.

-As you leave the sanctuary, you will have an opportunity to greet the priest and his wife.
-Then we hope you’ll join us for coffee, donuts and fellowship in the library!
+As you leave the sanctuary, you will have an opportunity to greet the priest.
+Then we hope you’ll join us for coffee, snacks, and fellowship in the library!